For Pupils

 How will NFER look after my data?

 NFER takes data protection very seriously and complies with the General Data Protection Regulation and the Data Protection Act 2018.
-Any personal information (such as your name, age and gender) will be held securely and no individual pupil, teacher or school will be identifiable in any national or international reports.
+Any personal information (such as your name, age and gender) will be held securely and no individual student, teacher or school will be identifiable in any national or international reports.
 NFER will not share your individual answers to any questions or results showing your name, with your school.
-You can read the PISA 2022 Privacy Notice for further details about the information we will collect, how we will use it, and your rights to ask us to stop using your personal information.

 How will PISA affect my school work?